sait-wbdv/assessments/cpnt201/assignment-5/README.md

 - an improvement
 - new content

+It should be descriptive:
+- What is the problem?
+- What page and line number needs to be changed?

 ### 2. Fork and Fix
 Fork the `winter-2021` repo to your GH account.
 Using [this tutorial](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/), fix the Issue that you referenced above **in a new branch** of your forked repo.